aaraut/backend-app/README.md

 # Spring Boot Backend with PostgreSQL Using Docker

 This guide provides steps to configure a Spring Boot backend application to use a PostgreSQL database running in a Docker container instead of the default H2 database.
+In complex microservice architectures, it plays a critical role in optimizing operations and can boost efficiency by 60-70%.
 ## Prerequisites

 - Docker installed on your machine